9 Insurance Industry Technology Trends in 2020 [Updated]

 Companies in the insurance industry are starting to leverage multiple parallel channels, often working hard to minimize channel conflicts.
 Some of the fastest-growing channels are bancassurance, affinity and retail partners.
 Web and mobile channels are also growing in importance, although in most countries mostly for comparison shopping/information gathering.

 In Europe, insurance products are starting to get bundled and sold with banking products.
-Pure-play European insurance companies are at a disadvantage from a distribution perspective.
+Therefore, pure-play European insurance companies are at a disadvantage from a distribution perspective.
 In addition, direct-to-consumer online channels are also becoming more important as the internet pervades the daily lives of most consumers.

 The first area in the insurance industry, which the blockchain technology could have a lasting effect on, is underwriting.
 Since this is the department responsible for whether a claim is trustworthy or not and how much of it can be covered, it could use a trustworthy repository of data.

-Another aspect of the insurance industry that can be positively affected by the blockchain technology is the processing of claims.
+Another aspect of the insurance industry that can be positively affected by blockchain technology is the processing of claims.
 Considering the number of data points that need to be verified and the manual effort required, it’s no surprise that the users find the process too long and tedious.

 6. High Personalization of Insurance Premiums

 Higher personalization levels in premiums is an emerging trend that is scheduled for a long stay in the insurance industry.
 Because of all the products customers are exposed to, they are used to a certain level of customization.

-To be able to supply their customers with the personalization they want, insurers would need a foundation of solid data insights.
-In addition to this data they would also need behavioral insight to develop a deeper view of their customers.
+To be able to supply their customers with the personalization they want, companies in the insurance domain would need a foundation of solid data insights.
+In addition to this data, they would also need behavioral insight to develop a deeper view of their customers.